-- Users can apply for Transnational Access by filling in the Transnational Access Application Form and submit before the deadline (30th October 2018, 13:00 Central European Time (CET).
-The application includes a number of documents (listed in the Guidelines) that you should prepare before filling in the TA-Application Form (online in August 2018).
+- Users can apply for Transnational Access by filling in the Online TA-Application Form and submitting before the deadline (30th October 2018, 13:00 Central European Time (CET).
+The application includes a number of documents (listed in the AQUACOSM_TA-2019_Application-Guidelines) that you should prepare before filling in the Online TA-Application Form.

 - The research group leader submits the application for the whole group, including their own CV and the CV of the users.
 An individual applicant submits the application and their CV.
-For the evaluation and selection process, it is required to use the CV Template TA-2018 (available in August 2018).
+For the evaluation and selection process, it is required to use the AQUACOSM_TA-2019_CV.

 The Transnational Access (TA) AIMs to: